-Notification of outcome of the admissibility check for new active substance applications
+Notification of outcome of the admissibility check for active substance applications

-If your application is considered admissible, we will send you another invoice for the full amount of your application and inform you of the processing target and the unique COP number.
+If your application is considered admissible, we will send you another invoice for the full assessment of your application and inform you of the processing target and the unique COP number.
 The assessment process for your application will then commence.

 If your application is not considered admissible, or we do not receive further information by the informed deadline, your application will be rejected.

 When will my application be started?

 Accepted product applications will be placed into the appropriate stream and started in queue date order.
 The Assessment Manager assigned to deal with it will inform you once the application is started.
 This is with the exception of 'Admin' Stream applications, as the short processing time for these applications makes this impractical.

 If your application is for a new active substance or active substance renewal, the Assessment Manager will inform you of the start date.
 The Assessment Manager will also keep you informed of progress with your application and the intended meeting dates for the GB regulatory bodies when they are known.